THE EASIEST

 Returns:

-A list of devices IDs.
+A list of device IDs.

 """

-return x.json()
+return response.json()

 # Here's how you'd use this function:

-# deviceList = getDeviceArray()
+# device_list = get_device_list()

 # input("Press Enter to see a list of all Cloud Display Devices")

-# print(json.dumps(deviceList, indent=4))
+# print(json.dumps(device_list, indent=4))

 # Here's a function that helps light up a device with a message